A truly unforgettable Southern Ireland Tour

-Experience wild coastline and islands, spectacular peninsulas, colorful villages and towns to adventures such as kayaking on the lakes of Killarney and hiking on the Ring of Kerry and Dingle and exploring the magnificent Cliffs of Moher.
-This tour has the perfect ingredients to create an authentic experience of Ireland.
+Experience Southern Ireland’s wild coastline and its pristine islands, spectacular peninsulas, colourful fishing villages and vibrant towns .
+Go kayaking on the lakes of Killarney and hike on the Ring of Kerry.
+Come exploring with us on the magnificent Cliffs of Moher.
+We’ve done everything we can to ensure this tour of Ireland has the perfect balance ingredients to create an authentic, completely unforgettable experience.
+There’s plenty more information below and on the other tabs, but if you have any more questions for us, please don’t hesitate to contact us.

 |START/RETURN POINT||The Ashling Hotel, Parkgate Street, Arran Quay, Dublin 8.|